andradeg-luiza/personalpage/README.md

-# 🌐 Personal Portfolio — React + TypeScript + Vite + Tailwind
+# Personal Portfolio — React + TypeScript + Vite + Tailwind

-This is my personal portfolio built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.
+This project is my personal portfolio, built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.
-It showcases my work, skills, and experience as a front-end developer, following a clean and scalable architecture.
+It showcases my work, skills, and experience as a front‑end developer, following a clean and scalable architecture.
+The goal is to maintain a modern, responsive, and accessible interface while keeping the codebase organized and easy to extend.

 ---

 ## 📌 Features

-- Responsive design with Tailwind CSS
+- Fully responsive layout using **Tailwind CSS**
-- Modular and maintainable folder structure
+- Modular and scalable folder architecture
 - Reusable UI components
-- Section-based layout for scalability
+- Sections structured independently for maintainability
-- Type-safe codebase with TypeScript
+- Smooth development experience with **Vite**
-- Fast development with Vite
+- Type‑safe codebase with **TypeScript**
-- Ready for deployment on Vercel, Netlify, or GitHub Pages
+- Ready for deployment on platforms like Vercel, Netlify, or GitHub Pages

 ---

 ## 🛠️ Tech Stack

-- ⚛️ React
-- 🟦 TypeScript
-- ⚡ Vite
-- 🎨 Tailwind CSS
+- **React** — UI library
+- **TypeScript** — Type safety
+- **Vite** — Fast dev server and bundler
+- **Tailwind CSS** — Utility‑first styling

 ---

 ## ⚙️ Setup

 ### 1. Clone the repository
 ```bash
 git clone https://github.com/<your-username>/personal-portfolio.git
 cd personal-portfolio
 ```

 ### 2. Install dependencies
 ```bash
 npm install
 ```

 ### 3. Start the development server
 ```bash
 npm run dev
 ```

-Access the project at:
+The project will be available at:

 ```
 http://localhost:5173